Emergency Plumber Cost

 The cost of hiring an emergency plumber varies according to the issue at hand, the complexity of the work involved, your location within the UK and the additional materials needed in order to complete the work.

 It’s recommended that if you suspect an issue is occurring with your plumbing that you contact a plumber to investigate as soon as possible to avoid having to pay premium emergency fees in the future.
-Listed below is the average plumber price list for their call-out charge and hourly rate:
+Listed below is the average plumber call out fee, both standard and emergency, plus hourly rate:

 Call out type Average cost